We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Substrates and Nutrients

-A soilless growing medium is normally used in hydroponics.
+Unlike self-watering planter systems, a soilless growing medium is normally used in hydroponic gardening.
 These mediums can include coconut coir plugs or mineral wool.
 However, some systems, such as the Lettuce Grow Farmstand, have plants that are started in actual soil and then transplanted into small pods to grow without additional soil in the hydroponic system.

 Some systems come with plants or seeds already in the substrate.
-For example, the AeroGarden Harvest and Bounty, as well as the Gardyn, include preseeded and ready-to-grow pods.
 As the plants grow, the roots extend below the pod into the reservoir or channel beneath.

 Nutrients used in hydroponic systems can be in either powder or liquid form.
-Gardyn and Lettuce Grow come with powders that must be dissolved in warm water before being added to the water reservoir, while the AeroGarden systems come with liquid plant food that can be poured directly into the reservoir.
+Some come with powders that must be dissolved in warm water before being added to the water reservoir, while other systems come with liquid plant food that can be poured directly into the reservoir.

 Maintenance

-Automated hydroponic systems require minimal maintenance relative to a traditional garden.
+Automated hydroponic systems require minimal maintenance relative to a traditional garden or a DIY hydroponics system.
 Most systems recommend topping off the tank reservoir about once a week and adding plant food at the same time.
 It’s also recommended that the reservoir be cleaned every month or so to prevent the buildup of algae in the tank.

 The Advantages of Owning a Hydroponic System

-There are many advantages to owning a hydroponic garden system, including water conservation, reduced risk of pest problems, and fresh produce year-round.
+There are many advantages to owning a hydroponic grow kit, including water conservation, reduced risk of pest problems, and fresh produce year-round.

 According to Dr. Michael B. Timmons, professor emeritus and graduate professor in the Department of Biological and Environmental Engineering at Cornell University, “Producing food as efficiently as possible and minimizing the use of our scarce resources should be a goal for everyone.
 Each family could contribute toward this goal by choosing to produce some or all of the vegetables they eat.
 Producing vegetables hydroponically using controlled environment agriculture (CEA) … uses 90 percent less water and land than conventional agriculture.”
 He goes on to say that those who grow some of their food hydroponically can reduce the associated carbon footprint by producing in their own home, garage, or mini-greenhouse.

-As explained by the Oklahoma State University Extension, controlling the nutrients and growing environment is one of the advantages of utilizing a hydroponic system to grow vegetables and flowers.
+As explained by the Oklahoma State University Extension, one of the advantages of utilizing a hydroponic system to grow vegetables and flowers is being able to control the nutrients and growing environment.
 Hydroponic systems also reduce the risk of chemical exposure due to pesticides as well as the risk of pests infesting the plants and soil (although the plants are not immune to pests that may travel indoors).
 Finally, with an all-inclusive hydroponic system, growing herbs, fruits, veggies, or flowers indoors needn’t take a lot of time or require a large garden or a sunny window.

-- Hydroponics allows users to grow herbs and vegetables indoors year-round.
+- Hydroponics allows users to grow herbs and vegetables indoors all year.

 - A quality system provides notifications that alert users when to add water and nutrients.